 Solara coupes can be equipped with either a 155-horsepower, 2.4-liter four-cylinder or a 3.3-liter V-6 that produces 210 hp and 220 pounds-feet of torque.
-Output falls compared to the 2006 Camry Solara, whose V-6 was rated at 225 hp.
-That's due to new Society of Automotive Engineers testing standards; actual engine power remains the same.
 A five-speed automatic transmission teams with the V-6, and four-cylinder models can be equipped with the five-speed automatic or a five-speed manual gearbox.

 Antilock brakes and seat-mounted side-impact airbags are standard.
 Side curtain airbags are standard in coupes but unavailable in convertibles.
 An electronic stability system is optional for SLE models with the V-6.

 In its first generation, the Solara coupe and convertible delivered an enjoyable road experience, coupled with ample performance and satisfactory handling talents.
-As expected, performance gets a boost with the extra output from Toyota's V-6.
-But overall, this quiet-running and rather refined Solara behaves essentially on par with its predecessor.
+As expected, performance gets a boost with the extra output from Toyota's V-6, but overall this quiet-running, rather refined Solara behaves essentially on par with its predecessor.

 People Who Viewed this Car Also Viewed